 Plant-rhizobiome interactions in crop and grass species

-PhD students Amanda Quattrone and Yuguo Yang are studying how the interactions between plant roots, soil, and soil microorganisms affect plant productivity and drought resistance.
-They have also created a prairie plant garden full of plants native to Nebraska, including big bluestem (Andropogon gerardii), Tripsacum dactyloides, and other grasses and forbs.
+Former PhD students Amanda Quattrone and Yuguo Yang studied how the interactions between plant roots, soil, and soil microorganisms affect plant productivity, root function, and drought resistance.
+Read more about some of their exciting work in these papers: